 Start by making it easier for them to get into the car.
 Leave the car parked and open the door.
 It's a good idea to keep the engine off at this time.
 Take it easy and slow while taking your dog to the car.
 Let them make their way towards it in their own time, and give them plenty of praise if they seem especially anxious.

 Once they are in the car, just allow them to sit for a while.
 When they have calmed down, they are likely to have an easier car ride.
 Then, make a very short trip.
 For example, just around the block.
-If your dog seems okay, you can start taking them on longer trips, and on trips to places they enjoy.
+If your dog seems okay, you can start taking them on longer road trips, and on short trips to places they enjoy.

 After a few trips, there should be fewer problems with your puppy being sick in the car.

 Aside from those mentioned earlier, there are a few more natural options you can use to help with getting around in car rides without your dog being sick.
 These are great options for those who want to avoid the side effects most anti anxiety medication can have, or to at least try some easier options before addressing the problem with a vet.

 Peppermint is a useful tool in fighting dog car sickness, as well as fighting against Irritable Bowel Syndrome.
 It will be important to make sure you either purchase or make a solution that is suitable for your dog.
 Most dogs tend to enjoy the flavor, so it won't be hard to administer.

 Slippery elm can often be used as a catch-all for digestive issues in dogs.
 This can include a wide variety of things such as diarrhea, nausea, and stomach troubles.
 A powder form tends to be the easiest to dose your dog with, as it can easily be mixed up with some warm water.

 This supplement is designed to aid probiotics that already exist in your dog.
 It's able to help your dog in a number of ways, including assisting with digestion, nausea, upset stomach, bad breath, and much more.
 Furthermore, this is an option you can easily get from a local pet store, or online!